-Seen from the human perspective is the egoic lotus one of the key concepts presented in the Secret Wisdom Teaching.
-In the present contemplation shall this concept be given an overview.
+Seen from the human perspective the egoic lotus is one of the key concepts presented in the ageless wisdom.
+In the present contemplation this concept shall be given an overview.

 The adjectives of the terms tell us that this lotus, vehicle and body is egoic, soulish, causal and twelve-petalled.
 The egoic vehicle is egoic and soulish because it is used as a vehicle by an ego or soul (both being exchangeable terms),11 which regards the in the above section mentioned consciousness12.
 This same causal body is also causal because it is the cause of individuality.13 And further is this same twelve-petalled lotus twelve-petalled because twelve whorls are located within this wheel of fire (of which the inner three are initially hidden).14

 So basically the egoic lotus is a vehicle or body of the soul causing individuality and which is symbolized and seen by clairvoyants as a lotus with twelve (or nine) flaming petals.

 'The egoic lotus is a vehicle or body of the soul causing individuality and which is symbolized and seen by clairvoyants as a lotus with twelve (or nine) flaming petals.'
 This definition can be divided into three sub-definitions.
 Of these the first says that the egoic lotus is a vehicle.
 The second says that it is the cause of individuality.
 And the third says that it is symbolized and seen by clairvoyants as a lotus with twelve (or nine) flaming petals.
 Each of these three sub-definitions shall be generally elucidated, starting with the first under this paragraph.